 Firemin is a small utility to reduce the amount of memory Firefox or other browsers use.
 Although Firefox’s memory usage improved a little over the last few years, it still uses a lot of memory; a little more than we feel comfortable with.

-We like keeping our apps running for a few days (that’s just the way I roll) and because of this Firefox was using over ~800MB of memory after about 3 days.
-It’s quite normal for Firefox to be sucking up over 200MB of memory right off the bat.
-In a memory leak you’ll see the memory usage keep increasing the longer the program is open/in-use and this is exactly what happens with Firefox.
+Programs on my computer can stay open and run for days or even weeks, and Firefox is no exception.
+Because of this Firefox was using over 3 GB of memory after a few days.
+It’s quite normal for Firefox to be sucking up over 250 MB of memory right off the bat.
+In a memory leak, you’ll see the memory usage keeps increasing the longer the program is open/in use and this is exactly what happens with Firefox.

 Firemin vs. Windows Memory Management

 Windows will also periodically scan running processes and tell them to release their unused memory.
 You could argue that this makes Firemin unnecessary, and you would be spot on.
 However, It is our opinion that Windows does not clean out memory as often as we would like it to.
 Firemin runs the clean memory API call a few times per second.

 The method Firemin uses to decrease Firefox memory usage is not proven and the debate over if it works or not will go on until the end of time, but the logic remains; if it works for you, use it and if it does not, don’t use it.
 It is really that simple.

 Even though we created the new Firemin to be easy to use, we realized that some users still do not know how to use Firemin efficiently.
 In this article, I show how to select your preferred browser and use Firemin to stop those pesky memory leaks.
 I will be using Google Chrome as an example, but Firemin can be used with literally any executable.

 To start, if you have not done so, install Firemin and open it by double-clicking on the tray icon, or right-clicking on the tray icon and choosing